stephaniebland/Fishery_Life_History/read_me.md

 ***A note about input parameters: str2num converts shell script parameters to parameters MATLAB can use.
 It is necessary for running the model in the cluster.
-However, it breaks when you run the model from MATLAB, so I automatically comment out all the str2num lines before sharing it with you.
-TAKE AWAY POINT: Not all input parameters will be used – they will default to those in “Parameter.m” instead. seed\_0, simnum\_0, and simnum\_f are used. seed\_0 makes the simulation reproducible. simnum\_0 and simnum\_f set how many simulations to run each time we call the model. ***So to call the model all you need is the first three parameters***, ex: START\_RunCluster(0,2,2).\
+However, it breaks when you run the model from MATLAB, so I commented out all the str2num lines.
+TAKE AWAY POINT: Not all input parameters will be used – they will default to those in “Parameter.m” instead. seed\_0, simnum\_0, and simnum\_f are used. seed\_0 makes the simulation reproducible. simnum\_0 and simnum\_f are the simulation numbers to run, so the model will run all simulations simnum\_0 through simnum\_f. ***So to call the model all you need is the first three parameters***, ex: START\_RunCluster(0,2,2).\
 I suggest setting simnum\_0=simnum\_f.
-The simulation is reproducible, meaning the output will be identical if you don’t change these numbers.
+The simulation is reproducible, meaning the output will be identical for any given simnum (simulation number).

 - DateVersion Labels output with version number

-- Parameters Sets parameters
+- Parameters Sets the parameters for the model.

 - simulations Solves the ODEs, runs the simulations, and plots graphs.
 Saves all simulation relevant results.
 This is the computationally